Begotten (film): Later screenings

+Restoration

+Over the years, Merhige has turned down several offers by film companies to distribute the film, citing cheap and inadequate restoration methods.
+Restoration attempts began in 2016.
+In July, Merhige announced a collaboration between the Pennsylvania-based CinemaArts on a 4K restoration to be released on Blu-ray in the fall of that year, coinciding with a 25th-anniversary screening at Music Box Theatre in Manhattan.
+Describing this restoration process as meticulous and pushing the digital and analog technology to its limits.
+However, Merhige states that he only intends to release the film once the restoration and upscaling is completed.
+In 2016, Merhige began work on a remaster of the film for a limited-edition vinyl release set for 2017.
+Later that year, former March Violets band member-turned-composer Tom Ashton announced that he was working with Merhige on an "audio reimagining" of the soundtrack.
+There were no new updates on its outcome.
+In 2026, it was announced that restoration of Begotten was complete and would be screened at multiple film festivals.
+The restoration was carried out under Merhige's supervision from the original 16mm negative and optical soundtrack.
+Final grading and more restorative work was completed by Filmscan in Munich.

 Thematic analysis

 Allegory of perception

 Begotten incorporates concepts such as audience perception and how imagery is interpreted, which Merhige uses to challenge the viewer's interpretation of the film.
 The cryptic nature of the film's visuals, as Knighton comments, entices viewers to decipher the story and meaning behind Begotten, while also rebuffing such attempts.
 Knighton further notes that its thematic elements, including the sound and visual aspects, function as an invitation for viewers to participate in narratively 'putting the pieces together'.
 Carolyn L. Kane, a visual communication's professor at Toronto Metropolitan University, suggests that the degraded image quality of Begotten echoes the works of German photographer Thomas Ruff and the use of image noise.
 As Kane writes, incorporating such image noise into the film also doubles as an allegory for the viewer's uncertainty, in what she describes as "the hermeneutic of the image".

 The narrative structure of Begotten is experimental, often defying the conventions of film narrative.
+(Note: Attributed to multiple references:) (Note: Additional genre elements, including horror and fantasy, have been noted by some writers.)
 Scenes are portrayed in a highly visualized style, leaving viewers to interpret and engage with the film individually.
 Academic William Verrone comments that the experimental storyline invites a more active viewing experience from its audience.
 Though the narrative of the film subverts traditional storytelling, Merhige states that most viewers have interpreted the film in a way he intended.